 1. Why should I introduce this product into a market?

-If you cannot answer this question successfully, it clearly means that your product is either not new or not enough to suffice the current problems of the society.
+If you cannot answer this question successfully, it clearly means that your product is either not new or not enough to suffice the current problems of society.
 If you can answer this question without hesitating, go ahead and answer the rest as well.

 2. How will my product/service help the society or any other stakeholders?

-This is a crucial question which needs to be answered because the whole point of entrepreneurship is that you spot a problem and create a new a solution.
+This is a crucial question which needs to be answered because the whole point of entrepreneurship is that you spot a problem and create a new solution.
 You need to make sure that your product/service affects your stakeholders for the better.